Homeowner and Host Tips

 As a rule of thumb, try to avoid toiletries with strong fragrances, as they may not be appealing to everyone.
 Additionally, you’ll want to make sure that the lotions, shampoos, and hygiene products that you choose are non-allergenic.

-Living room
+Living Room

-Having the right setup in your living room space will help your guests get the most out of their stay.
+Having the right setup in your living room will help your guests get the most out of their stay.
 Aside from the list of items that you keep in this space, you’ll want to select decor that helps create a mood of tranquility and comfort.
 Here are some of the things you can include:

 • Comfortable seating